edmBernard/blog_define_by_run/readme.md

 So yeah there is so much hype on imperative framework.
 Gains from this kind of framework are not visible at first glance.
 The better flexibility bring by Chainer, Pytorch or Gluon allow to design complexe network easily, with better debugging and with more control.

+And cherry on the cake, Chainer, PyTorch and Gluon have similar API (inspired by Chainer).
+If you learn one of them it's simple to understand, test other without effort.

 easy to learn hard to master
 a bit harder to learn easy to master